cyprieng/obsidian-github-publisher/README.md

-# Obsidian GitHub Publisher
+# GitHub Publisher for Obsidian

-**Obsidian GitHub Publisher** is a plugin for [Obsidian](https://obsidian.md/) that lets you automatically or manually publish selected notes and folders from your vault to a folder in a GitHub repository.
+**GitHub Publisher** is a plugin for [Obsidian](https://obsidian.md/) that lets you automatically or manually publish selected notes and folders from your vault to a folder in a GitHub repository.

 This plugin is ideal for publishing notes for use with a static site generator, or backing up part of your vault to GitHub.